vprichar/withFetch/README.md

 # withFetch
-Simple React HOC to apply fetch functionality: pass in a url and get the data a prop to your enhanced component
+Simple React HOC to apply fetch functionality: pass in a url and get the response body as a prop to your enhanced component